 Enlightened by the first connectivist MOOCs, she set up the first MOOC on mobile learning, called MobiMOOC (2011 & 2012).
 This was a community and project-oriented MOOC, enabling international learners to realize their own project by the end of the MOOC.

 Her core sentiment on learning is: “I have come to realize that there is no single solution for all.
 The diversity which is at the core of nature’s success, is replicated by the diversity in learning preferences and ways to achieve learning success in humans”.
 She loves to exchange ideas, so feel free to talk to her.

-Irish Institute of Digital Business, Dublin City University, Ireland
+Professor of Digital Business; Associate Dean, Industry Engagement and Innovation, Irish Institute of Digital Business, Dublin City University, Ireland

 Professor Theo Lynn is Professor of Digital Business at DCU Business School and is Director of the Irish Institute of Digital Business at DCU Business School.
 Professor Lynn specializes in the role of digital technologies in transforming business processes.
 His main teaching areas are strategy and digital marketing.
 He has been published widely including the European Journal of Marketing, Information, Communications and Society, the Journal of Distributed and Parallel Computing, the International Journal of Advertising, European Planning Studies and others.
 He is the Series Editor on the Palgrave Studies in Digital Business & Enabling Technologies.
 He is a regular speaker at both academic and industry conferences.